chocolateboy/wax/bin/README.md

 ### -s, --separator STRING

-Set the token used to mark the end of waxable options e.g.:
+Override the default separator-token used to mark the end of waxable options e.g.:

     wax --cache --separator :: cmd http://example.com/foo :: --referrer http://example.com

 Note: the separator token is removed from the list of options passed to the command.

+### -S, --no-separator

+Disable separator-token handling i.e. leave the default separator (`--`) to be handled by the command.

 ### -t, --timeout INTEGER